-Topics covered include:
+Topics covered in 2018/9 included:

-- The Relational Model our secure foundation

-- Attachment the secure base
+- Launch of the Relational Model our secure foundation - Attachment the secure base

 - A counselling approach

 - Emotionally intelligent parenting

 - Therapeutic approaches

 - Lessons from neuroscience trauma and the teenage brain

 - Self-image, self-esteem and self-efficacy

 - Transactional analysis

 - A cognitive behavioural approach

 - Understanding and managing stress and burnout carer fatigue

-- Self-care
+- Nurturing and pampering

-- Non-violent resistance (NVR)
+- Non violent resistance (NVR)

 - Global developmental delay

 - The drama triangle

 - Autism and ADHD awareness

-The training programme is available on request.
+The training programme handbook is available on request.
 All therapeutic training is delivered by a qualified psychotherapist or psychologist.
 Other specialist courses are also made available to foster carers either face to face or online.